 New month, new season, new start.
 Well, new as I write this, by the time I hit publish it might be more new-ish.
 Preparing for the new season is a nice way to wipe the slate clean, I think.
 A fresh start.
-With the four week lockdown impending, there’s a firm emphasis on staying home and staying cosy.
-Here’s what I’ve been doing to lift the mood and settle into the new season and lockdown days ahead…
+With winter snapping at our heels, there’s a firm emphasis on staying home and staying cosy.
+Here’s what I’ve been doing to lift the mood and settle into the new season…

 Bedding Down the Garden

 Leaves are raked, grass is cut and the pretty things are packed away.
 Pots that can be over-wintered are fed and tucked up in the shed.
 A curiously satisfying task and one that made me feel like a proper gardener.
 I’ve finally accepted that, even with the fire pit blazing away, it’s too cold and damp to sit out.

 Being out in forest and fields daily with the dog means muddy boots, so the garden bench has made it to the front of the house.
 No excuses to tramp the dirt in.
 The army decided beige carpets were a good fit for these family homes.
 They also bill you heavily for marks.
 The ‘boot bench’ is a winner.
 It’s also a canvas for my seasonal faffing, as seen here with planting and wellies.